 7. Wurmberg

-Accommodations when traveling to the Wurmberg Mountains
+Where to stay in the Wurmberg Mountains

 - StrandBerg’s Designhotel Viktoria: This 4-star hotel in Braunlage, Germany, is just a short walk from the Wurmberg mountains.